Welcome to Our Camino Primitivo Blog

 Credentials and Compostellas

-As one uses on the Camino Frances and Caminho Portuguese as well as other notable and popular pilgrim routes across France, Portugal and Spain pilgrims on the Camino Primitivo utilize the pilgrim credential system along the way.
+As one uses the Camino Frances and Caminho Portuguese as well as other notable and popular pilgrim routes across France, Portugal and Spain pilgrims on the Camino Primitivo utilize the pilgrim credential system along the way.
 Credentials or pilgrim passports - small booklets in which pilgrims collect daily stamps – from albergues, gites, bars, churches, cathedrals, and town halls are used along the entire Primitivo route.

 Comments